Taylor dispersion in arbitrarily shaped axisymmetric channels: Results and Discussion

 We next consider the long-term averaged dispersion coefficient in periodic channels.
-As with previous studies of dispersion\cite{Hoagland1985, Adrover2019}, we will define a new effective dispersion coefficient for the long-term (many period) growth of the variance $D_{\mathrm{eff}}^{\infty}$ defined as follows:
+As with previous studies of dispersion \citep{Hoagland1985, Adrover2019}, we will define a new effective dispersion coefficient for the long-term (many period) growth of the axial variance $D_{\mathrm{eff}}^{\infty}$ defined as follows:

 The non-dimensional version of this quantity will be defined as $D_{\mathrm{eff}}^{\infty*}\equiv D_{\mathrm{eff}}^{\infty}/D$.
 We analyzed long-term dispersion behavior in periodic channels with three different shapes but with the same period and similar radius amplitude.
+Informed by our analysis in the previous section, however, the predicted variance growth becomes inaccurate when the ratio $\sigma_x/\lambda$ is greater than about 0.3.
+We thus computed the long-term growth of the axial variance from our current model as follows:

 Figure \ref{fig:literature} summarizes the results of this study.
 The three plots in the top row show plots of the radius distribution $a(x)$ normalized by initial radius $a_0$ as a function of the normalized axial coordinate $x^*$.
 The three functions $a(x)$ are sinusoidal, triangular, and exponential-sine-wave functions of the following forms:

 where $H(x)$ is the Heaviside step function.
 The three plots in the second row of Figure \ref{fig:literature} show the effective, long-term dispersion coefficient $D_{\mathrm{eff}}^{\infty*}$ for each case as a function of $Pe_{a_0}$. $D_{\mathrm{eff}}^{\infty*}$ curves are shown for the current model (data point) and Brownian simulations (solid line).
-We see excellent agreement between the current model and the Brownian simulations for the long-term dispersion coefficient.
+For these conditions, we see excellent agreement between the current model and the Brownian simulations for the long-term dispersion coefficient.
 The results capture an asymptote of $D_{\mathrm{eff}}^{\infty*}=1$ for vanishing $Pe_{a_0}$, as expected. $D_{\mathrm{eff}}^{\infty*}$ increases monotonically with increasing $Pe_{a_0}$ and asymptotes to a $Pe_{a_0}^2$ dependence for large $Pe_{a_0}$.